Snowberry LaneMelkshamWiltshire, SN12 6UNTel: 01225 709311

 • Administration of prescribed injectable medication

-We are able to offer appointments for patients to receive their regular prescription injectables from our nursing team, for example B12 and methotrexate.
+We are able to offer appointments for patients to receive their regular prescription injectables from our nursing team, for example B12 and hormone injections.

 Our specialist asthma nurses will help you manage your condition through annual reviews and medication checks.
 If you think you are overdue a review appointment, please contact our reception team.

 • Cervical Screening (smears)

 Every year in the UK, around 3,000 women will be diagnosed with cervical cancer.
 Reduce your risk by attending regular screening.